Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Computation of the local proportionality constants

 \subsection{Ramified proportionality constants}

-In this paragraph, we will use a local-global method to obtain an explicit expression of the constant $\alpha_\sigma(s)$ of Proposition \ref{non-archi-functional-equation}, when the intertwining period is induced from a discrete series representation.
+In this paragraph, we will use a local-global method to obtain an explicit expression of the constant $\alpha_\sigma(s)$ of Proposition \ref{non-archi-functional-equation}, when the intertwining period is induced from an essentially square-integrable representation.
 We take $E/F$ a quadratic extension of $p$-adic fields, and $\G_F$ a division algebra of odd index $d$ over its center $F$.
 Thanks to Lemma 5 and the proof of Theorem 6 in \cite{K04}, we can choose $l/k$ a quadratic extension of number fields, such that:\\ 1) there is a unique place $v_0$ of $k$ lying over $p$ and $F\simeq k_{v_0}$.\\ 2) $v_0$ is non split in $l$, and if $w_0$ is the place of $l$ dividing it, then $E\simeq l_{w_0}$.\\ 3) every infinite place of $k$ splits in $l$.\\